Students' union: Mexico

 In Mexico, students unions are mostly predominant in universities.
 Mexican universities have an elected student committee each year, but the faculties or schools within the universities have also their own union.
 This practice is also extended to other levels of education, such as high and junior high school, but to a lesser extent.
 An example of this is the Sociedad de Alumnos de HPA Mexico.

 Jesuit student groups played an important role in Mexico's history, particularly in opposing the imposition of socialist education in Mexico in the 1930s.
 Leaders from the Unión Nacional de Estudiantes Católicos (UNEC) had long-term importance in Mexico's political history, since a number of them helped form the conservative National Action Party (Mexico).

 United States

 In the United States, these groups are often known as student government, associated students, student senate, or less commonly a students' union.
 In the U.S., the phrase "student union" often refers to a "student activity center" (also known as a "student center" or "student commons"), a building with dining halls, game rooms, lounges, student offices, and other spaces for student activities.
 At institutions with large graduate, medical school, and individual "college" populations, there are often student governments that serve those specific constituencies.
+The national student government in the United States, the United States Student Association (USSA), was revived in 2025 after a period of inactivity since the late 2010s.
+The USSA is the latest in a succession of national student governments in the United States dating back to the 1920s.
+The Harvard Union, a debating society, dates back to 1832.